 But it’s not without problems: the book seems to have been written by two people, or at least in two voices.
 The first half is all anecdotal, about Novogratz’s efforts in Africa to help local women start a baking business, in great amounts of detail, without stats about poverty, its root causes.
 I care less about what color dresses the women wore (this seems to come up a lot!) than about how her efforts compare to other NGOs at the time.
 Her story paints a very accurate picture of what you still can see in Africa and what the challenges are.
 I would have found it more interesting and useful had she interspersed history, poverty statistics and analysis in it.
 The second half shifts suddenly to the Acumen Fund and there is almost nothing but statistics, and all success stories.
-Sounds like a promotional piece in many ways.
+Sounds like a promotional piece.
 Gone is the author’s personal style, which was full of feeling and self-reflection.
 The Acumen Fund is portrayed as a little too perfect, which I suppose happens when you write about the nonprofit you head.
 I would like to have seen more objectivity.
 Some of the stories made me cringe, not due to the nature of them, but they seem a bit self-serving.
 For example, the author shares a story of being in rural Pakistan, and hearing gun shots.
 Is it the Taliban?
 Warlords?
 Momentum builds.
 You might think she may be kidnapped (a la Daniel Pearl) but turns out it’s only the townspeople warning a local thief to give himself up.
 Big yawn.
 Nothing to do with her.
-Compare to Greg Mortgensen who actually was held by the Taliban for a week!
 In trying to spice things up, Novogratz comes out looking a bit needy for attention.

 What I loved best are her vivid and accurate portrayals about the lives the people lead in developing countries, the daily struggles they face, the hardships they bear and overcome.
 Death is a constant, woven into their fabric of daily living, she writes and I have often thought that too.
 Only people who visit or live in these places truly understand the needs of the poor.
 Norogratz has definitely walked the walk; she has lived as a poor person, in subhuman dwellings.